What is Server Management?

 Network ports act as communication endpoints.
 Servers are connected to a port with a range of speeds set by the host.
 Check if you have enough network adaptors & connections for the server.

 The server can heat up very quickly if it’s not managed correctly.
-You require cooling fans to ensure the physical servers at your data center don’t overheat.
+You require cooling fans to ensure the physical server's temperature at your data center is cool and does not overheat.

 Services Components